EUCAIM/Glossary/2-Glossary.md

 Body in charge of ensuring that no EU rule is violated, while ensuring that the research conducted is up to the accepted EU standards.
 In this context, the term “Ethics" refers to questions of legal and regulatory compliance that constitute a part of the governance process.
 In EU-funded projects, ethics is deemed a transversal issue and Ethics Advisory Board a key oversight mechanism to ensure understanding of the Ethics Appraisal Procedure, proper implementation of the Ethics Requirements, addressing specific issues such as Privacy and Data Protection Impact Assessments or Artificial Intelligence  and ensuring ethics compliance in general.
 The ELB will act as a contact point for guidance on ethical issues that may arise during project execution and beyond project end, working in close connection with any party saddled with ethics-related responsibilities.
 During the project execution, the ELB will be chaired by the WP3 leaders and composed of legal experts in the participating entities.
 Beyond project end, the members of this board may be reselected based on availability.

-EUCAIM Benchmarking platform

-The EUCAIM Benchmarking Platform is a system for evaluating AI models, data preprocessing tools, analytical software, and datasets within the European Cancer Imaging Initiative (EUCAIM).
-It ensures performance, reliability, and scalability through scientific and technical benchmarking, integrating with OpenEBench and Grand Challenge for standardized evaluation.
-The platform enables automated performance assessment, comparison of AI models across datasets, and validation of interoperability within the EUCAIM infrastructure.
-It also supports continuous benchmarking events, addressing challenges like dataset accessibility and automation to enhance the quality and reproducibility of AI-driven cancer imaging solutions

 ### ETL process

 ETL stands for Extract, Transform, Load, and is a data integration framework used to prepare data for analysis.
 It consists of three main phases: